Reviews You Can Rely On

 Have you ever had to take your gloves off to adjust your helmet?
 We have.
 Take it from us, it's not fun, especially on chilly days.
 We looked at each helmet to assess its overall user-friendliness and the quality of the feature set.
 Features that stood out here were easy-to-reach and use dial adjusters, smooth sliding adjustable vents, magnetic glove-friendly buckles, and simple goggle straps.

 All the helmets that employ an adjustable dial and harness system were fairly easy to use with gloves on and provided a solid and versatile fit.
-Our favorite system is the Pret Cynic X2 as it uses a very large dial with distinct and prominent knobs to help operate it with gloves on.
+One of our favorite systems comes from the Pret Cynic X2 as it uses a very large dial with distinct and prominent knobs to help operate it with gloves on.
 The Giro Ledge takes a different approach and has a simplistic adjustment system that leverages an elastic band and flexible harness to nearly self-adjust to fit various head sizes.

 ski helmet - the giro auto loc 2 fitting system utilizes an elastic tab to...